Synodic-Software/CPPython-Meson/README.md

 # CPPython-Meson

-Meson generator plugin for CPPython
+A plugin for CPPython that implements a Meson generator for C++ projects.